skrey/yellow-extensions/features/help/README.md

 The help is available on your website as `http://website/help/`.
 The help gives you more information about how to create small web pages, blogs and wikis.
 It's recommended to also install the [search extension](https://github.com/datenstrom/yellow-extensions/tree/master/features/search) and [toc extension](https://github.com/datenstrom/yellow-extensions/tree/master/features/toc) .

-Want to translate the help?
-Let us know if you want to contribute with a translation.
+The help is currently available in English and German.
+Let us know if you want to make a translation.

 ## Developer